-I had this fused glass pendant for a long time wondering if I’d ever use it and then it hit me – ‘hey, this looks kinda like a heart shape!
-An abstract heart shape?
-Yeah, that’ll do.’
-So I added some elements to it to enhance it a bit, like the free form wire wrap.
+I had this fused glass pendant for a long time wondering if I’d ever use it and then it hit me.
+‘Hey, this looks kinda like a heart shape!
+An abstract heart shape.’
+I added some elements to it to enhance it a bit, like free form wire wrap.

-Then, I of course needed some earrings in the mix, so I used what I had on hand.
-The deep red beads are crystal and really beautiful, the bottom bubbles-all-over bead added some fun to these.
+I needed some earrings in the mix so I again used what I had on hand.
+For the earrings below, the deep red beads are crystal.
+The bottom bubbles-all-over bead added some fun.
 These are so yummy looking that I want to eat them!
 Kinda remind me of berries.

-This piece features a little red felt ball with small golden fresh water pearls hanging from it.
+The necklace below features a little red felt ball with small golden fresh water pearls hanging from it.
 The first thing I made was the small felt ball.
 I got the idea to try to use it in a jewelry project.
-So the first thing I did was stab the little felt ball with a copper loop.
+The first thing I did was stab the little felt ball with a copper loop.
 It stayed stuck with a copper loop in it for awhile before any other ideas came to me on what to do next.
 Anyway, it all came together!

 This bracelet was the last thing I made.
-In the back of my mind I’ve been wanting to use more chain in my projects and this piece gave me a chance to do just that.
+I’ve been wanting to use more chain in my projects and this piece gave me a chance to do just that.
 The center focus of this project began with a small but very important piece — that’s the sterling silver artisan heart.
 It started with one little piece, the heart.

-And the last pair of earrings … all heart, right?
+And the last pair of earrings … all heart.
 The crystal beads are actually pink and the bottom bead is a vintage bead with dents and grooves and a cool pattern on them.

 Have a love-filled Valentine’s Day!